InteropIO/finsemble-seed/src/components/LoggingExportAppService/README.md

 This implementation uses the "AppService" paradigm.

-The service will come up during finsemble startup - but will inevitably not be able to capture some of the earliest log messages.
+The service will come up during Finsemble startup - but will inevitably not be able to capture some of the earliest log messages.

 ## Setup and Customization ##
 In the enclosed _LoggingExportAppService.js_ file, look for `//TODO:` comments which indicate where to customize the service to your needs - inline documentation is provided.
 In particular, you will need to set your `LOGGING_ENDPOINT` and customize the request format and payload to suit your remote log collection endpoint.